pidgainii/ML_DS/README.md

 ## Task 1: Exploratory Data Analysis

 In this task we will extract and analyze data from a csv file that contains information about the most streamed Spotify songs in 2023

+This task will include:
+  - Analysis of features with calculations of statistics of features (eg. mean, median, variance)
+  - Plots illustrating features and relations between them
+  - Find interesting insights eg. trends, relations
+  - Statistical tests on features eg. Shapiro-Wilk test, T-test, Chi Squared test
+  - Correlation analysis
+  - Creating new features / columns
+  - Finding missing values and check where they are